 - To create a learning environment that is inspirational and challenging, yet supportive and safe, to meet the SEN of each child

 - To meet the needs of every child through High Quality First Teaching and an appropriately differentiated, exciting curriculum which promotes personalised learning opportunities

 - To promote positive partnerships between pupils, parents and external agencies

-- To support the early identification of special educational needs and/or disabilities through careful, thorough and purposeful monitoring approaches
+- To support the early identification of SEND through careful, thorough and purposeful monitoring approaches

 - To undertake a rigorous system of monitoring children's attainment and progress which supports both academic and personal achievement through the identification and removal of barriers to learning

 - To use a wide range of strategies to foster a culture of lifelong learning and independent skills to prepare children for their futures

 Further Information and Policies - Please click on the following links: